stanfordnlp/CoreNLP/doc/ner/README.txt

-Stanford NER - v3.4.1 - 2014-08-27
+Stanford NER - v3.5.0 - 2014-10-26
 ----------------------------------------------

 This package provides a high-performance machine learning based named entity recognition system, including facilities to train models from supervised training data and pre-trained models for English.

-(c) 2002-2012.
+(c) 2002-2015.
 The Board of Trustees of The Leland
     Stanford Junior University.
 All Rights Reserved.

 Original CRF code by Jenny Finkel.
 Additional modules, features, internationalization, compaction, and support code by Christopher Manning, Dan Klein, Christopher Cox, Huy Nguyen Shipra Dingare, Anna Rafferty, and John Bauer.
-This release prepared by John Bauer.
+This release prepared by Jon Gauthier.

 LICENSE

-The software is licensed under the full GPL.
+The software is licensed under the full GPL v2+.
 Please see the file LICENCE.txt

 For more information, bug reports, and fixes, contact:
     Christopher Manning
-    Dept of Computer Science, Gates 1A
+    Dept of Computer Science, Gates 2A
-    Stanford CA 94305-9010
+    Stanford CA 94305-9020
     USA
     java-nlp-support@lists.stanford.edu
     http://www-nlp.stanford.edu/software/CRF-NER.shtml